Why you can trust Tom's Guide

 Ring's Video Doorbell Pro is aptly named, because it lets you have the most control over what the camera is watching.
-The app lets you specify exactly which parts of the field of view will trigger motion alerts, which permits notifications that are more granular than the other cameras we tested can provide.
+The app lets you specify exactly which parts of the field of view will trigger motion alerts, which permits notifications that are more granular than the other cameras we tested can provide, making it one of the best video doorbells.
 While that power comes with a little extra complexity in the setup process, it's still possible to get the Pro up and running without professional help.

 Measuring 4.5 x 1.9 x 0.8 inches, the Ring Pro is sleeker than the Ring Video Doorbell 2 (RVD2), mainly because the Ring Pro runs off direct power — unlike the RVD2, which is bulkier, allowing it to accommodate a battery pack.
 That slim design makes the Ring Pro look more like a "regular" doorbell, but unfortunately, its setup is also more complicated.

 First, you need enough voltage.
 Ring Pro is designed to replace an existing wired doorbell, but it could be a new doorbell as long as you're willing to install a transformer that supplies 16 to 24 volts of power.
 My house's doorbell was only getting around 10 volts, so I had to have the transformer upgraded.

 But that's not all.
 If you're replacing an existing doorbell, you still need to install the included Pro Power Kit in the chime box that's inside your house.
 My chime box is above my kitchen door, so I had to stand on a chair, but the actual installation isn't difficult.
 It's just an extra step that none of the other doorbells we tested required.